ehazlett/docker-havok/readme.md

 * `-etcd-machines`: Comma separated list of etcd hosts (i.e. "http://127.0.0.1:4001")
 * `-host-ip`: The non-local machine IP (i.e. 10.0.0.10 or 192.168.0.10, etc.)
 * `-root-domain`: Domain that will be used for the containers (default: `local`)
+* `-names`: Containers with names matching this regex will have upstreams created in etcd

 # Knowns